Equivalences

 Idea

 An equivalence is a map that has a section and a (separate) retraction.
-This is
+This condition is also called being biinvertible.

-also called being biinvertible.
-This may look odd: Why not say that an
+The condition of biinvertibility may look odd: Why not say that an equivalence

-equivalence is a map that has a 2-sided inverse?
-The reason is that the latter
+is a map that has a 2-sided inverse?
+The

-section and retraction separate yields a property.
-To quickly see this: if f
+biinvertible is a property.
+To quickly see

-is an equivalence, then it has up to homotopy only one section, and it has up to
+homotopy only one section, and it has up to

 homotopy only one retraction.